reimagined/resolve/docs/modules/uploader.md

 The **@resolve-js/module-uploader** module adds the following API endpoints to an application:

-- `/api/uploader/getFormUpload` - Returns an upload path to use in HTTP forms.
+- `/api/uploader/getFormUpload` - Gets settings required to submit a file upload form.
-- `/api/uploader/getUploadUrl` - Returns a path used to upload files.
+- `/api/uploader/getUploadUrl` - Gets a URL used to send file upload PUT requests.
-- `/api/uploader/getToken` - Takes user credentials and returns the user's authorization token.
+- `/api/uploader/getToken` - Get a JSON Web Token used to authorise a file upload request.

 ## Client API

 On the client side you can use the following functions exported by the **@resolve-js/module-uploader** to communicate with the uploader's [HTTP API endpoints](#http-api):

-- `getFormUpload`
+- `getFormUpload` - Gets settings required to submit a file upload form.
-- `getUploadUrl`
+- `getUploadUrl`- Gets a URL used to send file upload PUT requests.
-- `getToken`
+- `getToken` - Get a JSON Web Token used to authorise a file upload request.

 ## Example